The Washington State University Catalog

 MICROBIOLOGY

 Microbiology is both a basic and an applied science that studies microorganisms and their activities.
 It is concerned with their form, structure, reproduction, physiology, and identification.
 It includes the study of their distribution in nature, their relationship to each other and to other living things, their beneficial and detrimental effects on human beings, and the physical and chemical changes they make in their environment.
 Employment opportunities in industrial, government, hospital, and private laboratories and agencies are excellent for qualified graduates.
-Areas in which the unit is prepared to direct research include the biology of membranes, bioremediation, molecular genetics, molecular basis of cell-cell interactions and virulence, microbial differentiation, cellular and tumor immunology and the regulation of the immune response.
+Areas in which the unit is prepared to direct research include bioremediation, molecular genetics, molecular basis of cell-cell interactions and pathogen virulence, microbial differentiation, cellular immunology and the regulation of the immune response.

-The Microbiology degree program offers options in general microbiology and medical technology, leading to the Bachelor of Science degree in Microbiology.
-Requirements for the general microbiology option and for the medical technology option are the same except that Biol 418 is required for the medical technology option.
-A one-year internship in an accredited school of medical technology is required after graduation for those interested in becoming certified medical technologists.
+The Microbiology degree program offers options in either molecular biology or medical technology, leading to the Bachelor of Science degree in Microbiology.
+An additional year in an accredited school of clinical laboratory sciences is required after graduation for those interested in becoming certified clinical laboratory scientists.

 GRADUATION REQUIREMENTS: